Data Counting Processing

-The meters are read automatically via the Gateway Climkit (or a third-party API or FTP service).
+Meters are automatically read via the Climkit Gateway (or a third-party API or FTP service).

-It is the meter index (sum measured by the meter since it was connected) which is read.
-We are talking about raw data.
+It is the meter index (the total measured by the meter since its installation) that is read.
+We refer to raw data.

 A reading consists of one or more meter indexes and the reading date.

-• en_im (kWh): imported energy, i.e. the energy consumed or withdrawn
+• en_im (kWh): imported energy, meaning consumed or withdrawn energy

-• en_ex (kWh): exported energy, i.e. the energy produced by a photovoltaic installation or delivered
+• en_ex (kWh): exported energy, meaning energy produced by a photovoltaic installation or fed back into the grid

 • vol_m3 (m3): volume of water consumed

-When meters are not installed according to the drawing and assembly instructions, it is possible to configure rules to correct the readings.
+When meters are not installed according to the schematic and assembly instructions, it is possible to configure rules to correct the readings.

 Key